 The paradigm is just a useful way of understanding how songs can be structured.
 It’s the principles not the specific realizations of them that are important – the way a song grows, journeys and plays on its audience’s expectations is pretty much universal.

 Oh, jeez.
 Which structure should I pick?

 How you use all the possibilities depends on you, your needs and the needs of your song.
 A noncommittal answer, I know.
 But it’s the countless variations of the Verse-Chorus paradigm that make the form so flexible, and playing with it a creative act and not a painting-by-numbers exercise.

 There are no rules about what goes where and under what circumstances.
 Songs can be effective with the most basic version of this structure.
 They can also be effective with most of the bells and whistles included.
 They can be effective with sections added or removed that don’t fit the above model.
 The important thing is to understand the principles of why the sections come in the order they typically do, and what each section adds to the broader whole of a song.

 As you write, sooner or later most songs start crying out for their own particular structure.
 Other than that, it’s really just a game of choosing what seems to work for you, or keeping playing around until you feel your song’s structure makes sense.
 I’ve written songs which had Instrumentals added then removed, that had multiple versions of an Introduction before we settled on one, or even where Pre-Chorus got cut but later became the material for the Bridge.
-More often than not it’s by feeling, not thinking, that you’ll intuit where a song’s emotional journey – and I don’t use that term lightly – needs more or less time to breathe.
+More often than not it’s by feeling, not thinking, that you’ll figure out where a song’s emotional journey needs more – or less – time to breathe.